Trump Pulls a ‘Both Sides’ on Way to El Paso and Dayton: I’ll ‘Do Something’ About All Hate

 President Trump on Wednesday tried to distance himself from the notion that his rhetoric was connected to Saturday’s mass shooting in El Paso by insisting he wants to “stay out of the political fray”—but then went out of his way to link prominent Democrats to the gunman who killed nine people in Dayton, Ohio, and trash the city’s Democratic mayor.

 “The Dayton situation, he was a fan of antifa.
 He was a fan of Bernie Sanders and Elizabeth Warren—nothing to do with Trump.
-But nobody ever mentions that,” Trump told reporters as he left the White House for Ohio and Texas Wednesday morning.
+But nobody ever mentions that,” Trump told reporters as he left the White House for his trip to Ohio and Texas Wednesday morning.

 When asked about the accused El Paso mass shooter who allegedly posted an online anti-immigrant manifesto that aimed to justify violence against Hispanic people, Trump tried to deviate.